 Senior Manager/Project Director/Sr. Project Director $90,000 – $125,000

 All levels of Project Directors have hands-on skills and will utilize them in their current job.
 This level is being groomed for senior management positions and needs to learn how to independently manage business processes and staff.
 You will have responsibility for key client’s projects.
 At the Senior Project Director level you will begin developing new business predominantly from existing clients.
-These levels will have 8-15 years of experience.
+These levels will have 8-15 years of experience with each extreme impacting your market research compensation.

 Sr. Analyst/Sr. Project Manager/Project Manager/Manager $55,000 – $90,000

 There are a number of firsts at this level.
 For possibly the first time you will be the key point person on a project for internal or external clients.
 You will start to manage and could have as many as four direct reports.
 You will have very strong hands-on abilities and will definitely be doing your own analysis but distribution of the work to your staff will be a critical measure of your success as well.
-4-10 years of experience required.
+4-10 years of experience required to get the most aggressive market research compensation.

 Analyst /Associate Project Manager $50,000 – $65,000